Mukai models and Borcherds products: Introduction

 These points could be improved if ${\Fgn}$ admits a compactification $X$ which is an equidimensional family over some toroidal compactification of ${\Fg}$ in codimension $1$ (\S \ref{ssec: main thm 2}).
-For such a compactification, the boundary obstruction for the extendability of pluricanonical forms can be estimated in terms of modular forms.
+For such a compactification, the boundary obstruction for pluricanonical forms can be estimated in terms of modular forms.
 Consequently, \eqref{main eqn 1} extends to an isomorphism with the log canonical ring of ${\Fgn}\hookrightarrow X$, and moreover, assuming $X$ has canonical singularities, we have $\kappa({\Fgn})=19$ whenever $n>n(g)$.
 However, unlike the case of abelian varieties, no example of such a compactification has been known, which makes this part conditional.
-Meanwhile, the singularities of ${\Fgn}$ can be studied through the theory of semi-universal deformation of rational double points and the theory of automorphisms of $K3$ surfaces.
-Anyway, Corollary \ref{criteria for kappa} enables to study $\kappa({\Fgn})$ without knowing explicit compactification of ${\Fgn}$.
+The singularities of ${\Fgn}$ can be studied through the theory of semi-universal deformation of rational double points and the theory of automorphisms of $K3$ surfaces.
+Anyway, Corollary \ref{criteria for kappa} enables to study $\kappa({\Fgn})$ without knowing explicit compactification.

 The origin of this paper goes back to the work of Shioda \cite{Sh} on the correspondence between elliptic cusp forms of weight $3$ and canonical forms on the elliptic modular surfaces.
-This was generalized by Shokurov \cite{Sc} to $n$-pointed elliptic curves, and by Hatada \cite{Ha} to $n$-pointed abelian varieties and Siegel modular forms. $K3$ surfaces are another generalization of elliptic curves.
-The new feature is the degenerate family over the $(-2)$-Heegner divisor, which is responsible for the vanishing condition there.
+This was generalized by Shokurov \cite{Shoku} to $n$-pointed elliptic curves, and by Hatada \cite{Ha} to $n$-pointed abelian varieties and Siegel modular forms.
+Another generalization of elliptic curves are $K3$ surfaces.
+The new feature here is the degenerate family over the $(-2)$-Heegner divisor, which is responsible for the vanishing condition there.